COOKING with FLAVOURS – an INTUITIVE way to cook

 Ancient ways…

 Each flavour in some way affects our perception of another – even a tiny amount of one can enhance another flavour in a miraculous way.
 Try some bread topped with jam – then taste it after you’ve buttered the bread generously with salty butter – the mingling of salty, sweet and crunchy has turned something simple into a delicacy!
 Try a little squeeze of lime on a relatively dull-sweet papaya and it instantly turns it into a juicy fruit that oozes fresh sweetness.
-Think also of crème brulée or caramel icecream – both sweets are fashionably partnered with fleur de sel these days.
+Think also of chocolate, crème brulée or caramel – all are fashionably partnered with fleur de sel these days.

 All about taste…

-Once you become familiar with these ‘pairings’ you can start substituting one ingredient for another – replacing the sweetness of a melon by a fig or peach; and the saltiness of ham with salty feta cheese.
+Once you become familiar with these ‘pairings’ you can start substituting one ingredient for another – replacing the sweetness of a melon by a fig or peach; and the saltiness of ham with feta cheese.
 It’ll be fun to do – you’ll see!

 Since flavours affect one another, they can also be used to alter a dish.
 Add freshness to an overly rich creamy pork dish by adding the juice of a lemon.
 The ‘mouth-puckering’ sensation of drinks that are high in tannin like red wine or strong tea (cranberries, unripe bananas and walnuts are other examples) can have a refreshingly ‘cleansing’ effect by cutting right through the richness of something that might otherwise be cloying.
 See how the acidity of a lime lifts the sweet blandness of squid or how a dull sponge cake is brought to life with lemon or orange juice.
+While bitterness both suppresses and balances sweetness (as bitter chocolate does with rich vanilla ice-cream) whereas saltiness on the other hand can have a sweetening effect on its partner – as salty Serrano ham is to a sweet fig, or anchovies achieve with a sweet pepper… The possibilities are endless!
+And once we understand the principles of combining complementary flavours and apply them, our cooking and eating becomes a great deal more exciting.